Elvis Costello: 1977–1979: Peak pop stardom

-1980s
+1980–1984: Commercial dwindling

 Costello's 1980 Get Happy!! album featured a sound based on vintage American soul music.
 Some songs marked a distinct change in mood from the angry, frustrated tone of his first three albums to a more upbeat, happy manner.
 The single, "I Can't Stand Up for Falling Down", was a rendition of a Sam and Dave song.
 Lyrically, the songs are full of Costello's signature wordplay.
 His only 1980 appearance in North America was at the Heatwave festival in August near Toronto.

 In January 1981, Costello released Trust amidst growing tensions within the Attractions.
 The single "Watch Your Step" was released in the US only and played live on Tom Snyder's Tomorrow show, and received airplay on FM rock radio.
 In the UK, the single "Clubland" scraped the lower reaches of the UK singles chart; follow-up single "From a Whisper to a Scream" (a duet with Glenn Tilbrook of Squeeze) became the first Costello single in over four years to completely miss the chart.
 Costello also co-produced Squeeze's 1981 album East Side Story (with Roger Béchirian) and performed backing vocals on the group's hit "Tempted".

 October saw the release of Almost Blue, a cover album of country music including songs written by Hank Williams ("Why Don't You Love Me (Like You Used to Do?)"), Merle Haggard ("Tonight the Bottle Let Me Down"), Gram Parsons ("How Much I Lied") and George Jones ("Brown to Blue").
 The album received mixed reviews.
 The first pressings of the record in the UK bore a sticker with the message: "WARNING: This album contains country & western music and may cause a radical reaction in narrow minded listeners".
 Almost Blue did spawn a surprise UK hit single with a version of Jerry Chesnut's "Good Year for the Roses", which reached number six.
-Costello had long been an avid country music fan and has cited George Jones as his favourite country singer.
-He had appeared on Jones' duet album My Very Special Guests, contributing "Stranger in the House", which they later performed together on a 1981 HBO special dedicated to Jones.
+Costello had long been an avid country music fan and has cited Jones as his favourite country singer.
+He had appeared on Jones's duet album My Very Special Guests, contributing "Stranger in the House", which they later performed together on a 1981 HBO special dedicated to Jones.